robmoore-i/one-to-one/README.md

 - As a protocol for this functionality, it would be a valid criticism to say that HTTP as a whole is heavyweight.
-- Using plain HTTP is slow and not inherently bidirectional, as opposed to something like web sockets, which would be a more natural fit for this problem.
+- Using plain HTTP isn't inherently bidirectional, as opposed to something like web sockets, which would be a more natural fit for this problem.